All about Soot (draft)

 To show help:

-To set an option to a pack, use -p
+To set an option to a pack, use -p or -phase-option in the form of

 turn off all user-defined intra-procedural transformations (in pack